X3NOOO/auther/README.md

 # auther

-auther is program to manage your 2fa (topt) tokens
+auther is program to manage your 2fa (totp) tokens

 ## installation